 - Rethink (not re-do) security – Is it “helping” or “hindering” your digital transformation?

 - “De-silo” your operations – Are you leveraging a broader community?

 - Set yourself up to evolve – People, process, technology, methods, even philosophy—all of it

 Next week, we’ll take a step deeper into the realm of threat landscape and the need to adapt to new technology, and the importance of an analytics-driven approach to security from a holistic perspective.
 And we’ll close out the month by looking at how the healthcare and public sector industries employ cybersecurity practices.

 Do you want to learn more about how Splunk customers are using the Splunk security portfolio to improve their security posture?
-Download our free customer ebook, "Share the Magic: Splunk Customers Showcase Security Success."
+Download our free customer ebook, "Data Secrets Revealed: A Collection of Security Customer Stories."